Going for the Jugular (Ehrman, Post #12: Unsourced + Uncited = Unprecedented)

 Unsourced

-Have you ever heard someone say that the Bible is a translation of a translation, or something to that effect?
+Have you ever heard someone say that the Bible is a translation from an earlier book, which itself was translated from an even earlier book?
 It’s a false claim, but…I can’t help being reminded of it as I learn more about 2nd Baruch.
 To wit:

 “The Apocalypse of Baruch survives only in a Syriac version translated from Greek; originally the book was composed in Hebrew or Aramaic and is ascribed to Baruch” (1)

 So, all we have left of 2nd Baruch is a Syriac version translated from a lost Greek translation of a lost original Hebrew or Aramaic version.
-That’s literally a translation of a translation.
+So, 2nd Baruch, NOT the Bible, is a case of a doubly translated book.

 I bring this up not just because it introduces serious questions about what the original version actually said, but also because the strength of Ehrman’s appeal to 2nd Baruch is at least partially proportional to how influential the text was.
 And if this text was not popular enough to even survive as a single copy in the original language, much less be to be canonized, then I think it’s fair to question Ehrman’s usage of this text to guide our understanding of early Christianity.